RohanNagar/thunder/docs/manual/configuration-options.rst

 =================================== ==================================  =============================================================================
-endpoint                            **REQUIRED**                        The endpoint used to access Secrets Manager. region                              **REQUIRED**                        The AWS region that the Secrets Manager endpoint is in.
+endpoint                            **REQUIRED**                        The endpoint used to access Secrets Manager. region                              **REQUIRED**                        The AWS region that the Secrets Manager endpoint is in. retryDelaySeconds                   1                                   The amount of time to wait between retries if there is an error connecting to
+                                                                        Secrets Manager.
+maxRetries                          0                                   The maximum amount of times to retry looking up a secret from Secrets Manager
+                                                                        if there is an error connecting to Secrets Manager.
 =================================== ==================================  =============================================================================